MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/ad-fs-password-spray-protection.md

 If the AD FS environment is under active attack, the following steps should be implemented at the earliest:

  - Disable U/P endpoint in ADFS and require everyone to VPN to get access or be inside your network.
-This requires you to have step **#5a** completed.
+This requires you to have step **Level 2 #1a** completed.
 Otherwise, all internal Outlook requests will still be routed via the cloud via EXO proxy auth.
  - Alternatively, if the attack is only coming via EXO, you can disable POP/IMAP protocols completely which is how we see a vast majority of these attacks coming from.
 Additionally, you can use CAR rules in EXO to have user specific policies on what is allowed.
 This handles it at the pre-auth stage.
- - Selectively offer extranet access using #7-9.
+ - Selectively offer extranet access using Level 3 #1-3.

 ## Next steps